 ● Cracks.
 Basement cracks pose a very real structural threat to your home–even those from normal “settling.”
 They indicate water is flowing under your foundation and eroding the soil around the foundation.

 ● Efflorescence.
-Efflorescence is a white, powdery substance that is a bi-product of the chemical breakdown of your foundation.
+Efflorescence is a white, powdery substance that is a by-product of the chemical breakdown of your foundation.
 Portions of a wall will actually begin to flake away where efflorescence has occurred.
 You can see this noticeably where walls are painted: the paint will peel away from the wall, exposing the foundation damage.

-Putting a Plug in Basement Leakage
+Putting a Plugin Basement Leakage

 Our Dual Pressure Relief System effectively relieves pressure and puts a stop to basement water infiltration.
 A typical installation process goes something like this: